GrapesJS/grapesjs/docs/getting-started.md

 })
 ```
 ::: tip
-If you want to get more about blocks we suggest to read its dedicated page: [Block Manager Module](modules/Blocks.html)
+If you want to learn more about blocks we suggest to read its dedicated article: [Block Manager Module](modules/Blocks.html)
 :::

 ## Define Components
-Technically, once you drop your HTML block inside the canvas each element of the content is transformed in GrapesJS Component, which is an object containing informations about how the element is rendered in the canvas (managed in the View) and how it might look its final code (created by the properties in the Model).
+Technically, once you drop your HTML block inside the canvas each element of the content is transformed into a GrapesJS Component.
+A GrapesJS Component is an object containing information about how the element is rendered in the canvas (managed in the View) and how it might look its final code (created by the properties in the Model).
 Generally, all Model properties are reflected in the View, so, for example, if you add a new attribute to the model, not only it will be available in the export code (will see later how to get it) but also the element you see in the canvas is updated with new attributes.
 While this is a common behavior what it's cool about Components that you can create a totally decoupled view and show to the user whatever you desire (so not necessary reflecting the model).
 For example, by dragging a placeholder text you can fetch and show instead a dynamic content.
 If want to get more about Custom Components and how to create and extend them, we recommend to check out [Component Manager Module](modules/Components.html).

 GrapesJS comes along with few [built-in Components](modules/Components.html#built-in-components) which enable different core features once rendered in canvas.
 Just to mention few of them, by double clicking on the image component you will see show up the default [Asset Manager](modules/Assets.html), which you can customize or integrate you own, by double clicking on the text component you're able to edit it via the built-in Rich Text Editor, which is also customizable and [replaceable](guides/Replace-Rich-Text-Editor.html).